bootleg/ret-sync/README.rst

 From debuggers and dynamic analysis we got:

 * local view, with live dynamic context (registers, memory, etc.)
-* built-in specialized features/API (ex: Windbg's !peb, !drvobj, !address, etc.)
+* built-in specialized features/API (ex: WinDbg's !peb, !drvobj, !address, etc.)

 From IDA and static analysis we got: